 The smoke was pretty intense this day, so we declared it our lazy day.
 We watched the entire first season of Ozark.
 Ate two boxes of Outshine Bars and ordered Pizza.
 We have two pictures from lazy day.

-We drive until we hit Astoria.
+We drove until we hit Astoria.
 Astoria is a port city.
 It sits on the Columbia River near where the river meets the Pacific Ocean.
 It's known for having the 1st US post office, west of the Rocky Mountains and is the oldest American Settlement west of the Rockies, at over 200 years old.
 We have lunch and a drink at Fort George Brewing Since there was another brewery down the street, we oblige.
 Buoy Brewing is housed in a urban renovated warehouse that sits right on the river.

 We started the day early with breakfast at Forks Coffee Shop, which appears to now be closed for good.
 From breakfast we enter Olympic National Forest and the Hoh Temperate Rainforest.